-It’s likely that your roof will also need to have work done to it during the loft conversion process (as stated previously).
+It’s likely that your roof will also need to have work done during the loft conversion process (as stated previously).
 Typically, it would cost you around £500 to have your roof tiles power washed.
 However, during your loft conversion process, use the scaffolding to your advantage and clean the slates yourself – this will be cheaper and faster.
+As well as cleaning the tiles, this is a great chance to do all external decorating.
+To reduce costs of painting windows and other external woodwork, which needs to done around every 7 years, consider redecorating these whilst the scaffolding is up.
 You may also have the opportunity to clean the gutters while you’re up there.

 Two truss styles will be available to you; trusses and rafters.
 Trusses are the large triangular frames that don’t cross through the loft space, rafters run along the outer edge of the roof.

 If you’re considering splitting your loft space into two single rooms, then you’ll need an internal wall to split the room up.
 Stud walls are around £500 (not including labour).

 You may be considering the prospect of removing your old windows to make way for newer, thermally efficient models.
 Be aware that Dormer windows cost more than Velux due to how they’re made.
 On average, you can expect to pay around £4,000 £6,000 for Dormer windows and around £750 – £1,000 for Velux.